nico-robert/ticklecharts/README.md

 ```
 Performance :
 -------------------------
-Since version 2, some _huddle/ehuddle_ procedures can be replaced by functions written in C with help of [critcl](https://andreas-kupries.github.io/critcl/).
+Since version **2**, some _huddle/ehuddle_ procedures can be replaced by functions written in C with help of [critcl](https://andreas-kupries.github.io/critcl/).
+Critcl package should be available and this command `ticklecharts::eHuddleCritcl` should be set to valide Tcl boolean value.
-You may be processing important data and if you want to gain speed, this command can be useful :
+You may be processing important data and if you want to gain speed, this command can be useful, below how to use it :
 ```tcl
 package require ticklecharts